patrickbr/pfxml/README.md

 ## String Handling

 All strings contained in the current element returned by `xml.get()` above are only valid until `xml.next()` is called.
 If you need the strings afterwards, you have to copy them.
-Furthermode, all strings are `const char*` pointers.
+Furthermore, all strings are `const char*` pointers.
 Keep in mind that something like `cur.name == "mytag"` will not work.
 You have to compare strings via `strcmp()`.

 ## Errors